 Point-to-Points: What Do They Do?

-We all know that it’s important to maintain a connection between two offices operated by the same business, but what we can’t always see is how damaging a shoddy connection can be, and how a point-to-point can help.
-So we’re here to provide you with a bit more information about the ins and outs of point-to-point lines, and help you decide if a point-to-point would be the right option for you.
+We all know that it’s important to maintain a connection between two offices operated by the same business, but what we can’t always see is how damaging a shoddy connection can be, and how a point to point can help.
+So we’re here to provide you with a bit more information about the ins and outs of a point to point lines and help you decide if a point-to-point would be the right option for you.

 When you choose to use a leased line for your internet connection, you get to choose what speed you’d like usually anywhere between 2 Mbps and 10 Gbps, and it’s no different with point-to-points.
 You’re in control, you’re in the driver’s seat, and you can select a speed that suits you and ensures that you can transfer files electronically between your sites quickly and easily.
 And… are you ready for this… it’s symmetrical, too!
 That means that you get the same speed both ways, so no matter which office is sending and which is receiving, you’ll always get the speeds you want (and speeds you’re paying for!).